The meaning of WIP in art, in particular, refers to displaying the different stages that led to the final artwork.

 A traditional painter, for example, can show their work in progress from the sketch they started out with to the final oil-on-canvas painting.

-Similarly, a digital artist can show the different layers that added up to produce the finished image in Photoshop.
+Similarly, a digital artist can show the different layers they added up to produce the finished image in programs like Photoshop or Corel Painter.

 There are many ways to reveal your WIP in art: you can post photo captures (of traditional media), screenshots (of digital art), or timelapse videos of your creative process.